 “The plumbing industry has become a big part of my life,” he says, “I have passion and respect for the trade and the people within it because they are guiding and shaping the future.”
 Spagnuolo is looking forward to working directly with President DJ Nunez and the IAPMO Board of Directors.

 Claudio’s oldest son, Michael, has followed him into the trade and is a licensed plumber with Local 46.
 His second son, Alfredo, has completed his bachelor and graduated with honors from Wilfrid Laurier University and is now completing a Masters of Environment and Sustainability program at the University of Western Ontario.
-His youngest son, Spence, is a six-grader with a strong passion for hockey.
+His youngest son, Spence, is a seventh-grader with a strong passion for hockey.

 Many of Spagnuolo’s recent achievements and awards have been accomplished with the support and dedication of his loving girlfriend, Janice Stewart.